World Chess Championship 1907: Background

 Lasker had played little chess since retaining the World Championship in 1896–1897, in part due to his doctoral studies in mathematics.
 However, Lasker agreed to defend his title against American challenger Frank Marshall from January 26 to April 6, 1907, in the United States, with the games being played in New York, Philadelphia, Washington, D.C., Baltimore, Chicago, and Memphis.
-Lasker won the first three games, then scored one win and seven draws in games 4-11 before winning the last four games.